-A former Preston North End defender has come out of retirement at the age of 45.
+Former Preston North End player comes out of retirement at the age of 45

 Terry Fleming dusted off his boots to turn out for Matlock Town in their 1-0 defeat to Basford United in the NPL League Cup having registered to play due to an injury crisis.